 Avomine is an anti-sickness treatment (known as an antiemetic) that treats nausea and vomiting caused by motion sickness.
 It is often used to prevent travel sickness or vertigo, but it can treat nausea and vomiting caused by other factors.

 Promethazine is the active ingredient in Avomine.
-It is an antihistamine which prevents a part of the body called the vestibular apparatus, known as the middle ear, from carrying a message to the vomiting centre in the brain.
+It is an antihistamine that prevents a part of the body called the vestibular apparatus known as the middle ear, from carrying messages to the brain’s vomiting centre.
 These signals that are picked up as a disturbance by the middle ear are often caused by movement, such as travelling in a plane, ferry or car.
-The medicine stops nausea and vomiting from occurring as a result of this.
+Avomine stops nausea and vomiting from occurring as a result of this.

-Avomine should be avoided by anyone taking MAOI antidepressants (monoamine oxidase inhibitors)
+Avomine should be avoided by anyone taking MAOI antidepressants (monoamine oxidase inhibitors).

 Taking Avomine alongside the following medicines increases the likelihood of drowsiness:

 Avomine can cause drowsiness, dizziness and disorientation.
 This means that you shouldn’t drive until you know what effect the medicine has on you.
-Some people are not affected by this however.

-You should not plan to drive if you are taking avomine for the first time.
+You should not plan to drive if you are taking Avomine for the first time.
 It can cause you to feel dizzy, drowsy and disoriented.
 Only drive if you are confident that Avomine will not affect you in this way.